vandersonpc/vandersonpc.github.io/_posts/2018-07-27-choose-chart.markdown

 categories: charts
 ---

 As Data Scientists all the time we need to present the result of our work graphically.
-Choose the proper chart type is mandatory in order to give means to the data that we worked, and how it can generate knowledge visually.
+Choose the proper chart type is mandatory in order to give means to the data that we worked.
+Charts are a easy way to understand the data and give to it some real mean.
 To help on this task [Dr Andrew Abela][1] published an amazing diagram to help to decide which chart best fit to a given dataset and problem to outcome.
 Below is the [Dr Abela's][2] diagram image.
  ![Chart Chooser Diagram][image-1]